-The Indian Health Service (IHS) is accepting applications for the Indians into Medicine Program (INMED).
-This program is authorized under 25 U.S.C.
-1616g, Indian Health Care Improvement Act, Public Law 94-437, as amended (IHCIA).
+The Indian Health Service (IHS) Division of Health Professions Support, is accepting applications for cooperative agreements for American Indians into Psychology.
+This program is authorized under section 217 of the Indian Health Care Improvement Act, Public Law 94-437, as amended (IHCIA), codified at 25 U.S.C.
+1621p.
 This program is described in the Assistance Listings located at https://beta.sam.gov (formerly known as Catalog of Federal Domestic Assistance) under 93.970.